alidcastano/alidcastano-jekyll/_inner-library/bookshelf/derekSivers-AnythingYouWant.md

 rating: 10

 thoughts: |
     My favorite book on entrepreneurship.
-It's a short read but packed with profound insights from Siver's experience starting his first business, CD Baby, which he sold for $22M.
-It's easy to lose sight of your own reasons and motives for starting a business; Siver's story serves as proof that you can do things your own way and as a side effect, still be successful--and happier.
+A short read, packed with profound insights from Siver's experience starting his first business, CD Baby, which he sold for $22M.
+It's easy to lose sight of your own reasons and motives for starting a business; Siver's story serves as proof that you can do it your own way and as a side effect, still be successful--and more fulfilled.

 quote: |
     "If you think true love needs to be like Romeo and Juliet, you'll overlook a great relationship that grows slowly.
 If you think your life purpose needs to hit you like a lighting bolt, you'll overlook the day to day things that fascinate you." - Derek Sivers